enbility/ship-go/analysis-docs/detailed-analysis/IMPROVEMENT_SUGGESTIONS.md

 ## Executive Summary

 The ship-go library is well-structured and correctly implements the SHIP protocol with an overall score of 9.5/10.
 After 1+ year of successful production use with multiple SHIP device types, the implementation has proven to be mature, reliable, and interoperable.
 The analysis reveals that some initially identified "security issues" (like `InsecureSkipVerify`) are actually correct implementations per the SHIP specification.

+**Documentation Status**: Comprehensive user documentation has been implemented, addressing all identified documentation gaps with working examples, production guides, and clear security explanations.

 ## Issue Classification